FedeMatt/omnistate/README.md

 # omnistate

-Agent identity and memory layer for AI applications
+Identity and memory layer for personal agents.